artinformationcommons/artinformationcommons.github.io/_posts/2019-11-19-ask-a-taxonomist.md

 ---
 layout: post
-title:  "Ask A Taxonomist...Between Two Ferns"
+title:  "Ask a Taxonomist...Between Two Ferns"
 date:   2019-11-19
-description: Join us for a conversation with Bree Midavaine, the taxonomist working on the museum’s Art Information Commons (AIC) initiative.
-This event is styled after the comedic Funny or Die series, but with the substance of #AskACurator.
+description: A conversation with Bree Midavaine, the taxonomist working on the museum’s Art Information Commons (AIC) initiative.
+This event was styled after the comedic Funny or Die series, but with the substance of #AskACurator.
 ---

-### Ask A Taxonomist...Between Two Ferns
+### Ask a Taxonomist...Between Two Ferns

 Tuesday, November 19<br>
 3:00–4:00 p.m.<br>